SheetJS/node-exit-on-epipe/README.md

 Cleanly exit on pipe errors in NodeJS scripts.

+NOTE: The underlying problem was addressed in 8.x NodeJS versions but the fix was not backported to 6.x and other versions of NodeJS.

 These errors are common in pipelines that involve NodeJS scripts.
 For example, take a simple script that prints out 10 lines: